MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-rbroker-framework.md

 >The RBroker Framework is designed to support transactional, on-demand analytics, where each invocation on an analytics Web service is a standalone operation that executes on a stateless R session environment.
 If your application requires a long-lived stateful R session environment, then please see the [DeployR Client Libraries](deployr-tools-and-samples.md), which offer support for stateful operations on DeployR-managed Projects.

-**Try Out Our Examples!** Explore the RBroker Framework examples for [Java,](https://github.com/deployr/java-example-rbroker-basics) [Javascript,](https://github.com/deployr/js-rbroker-framework) and [.NET.](https://github.com/deployr/dotnet-rbroker-framework) Find them under the `examples` directory of each Github repository.
+**Try Out Our Examples!** Explore the RBroker Framework examples for [Java,](https://github.com/deployr/java-example-rbroker-basics) [Javascript,](https://github.com/deployr/js-rbroker-framework) and [.NET.](https://github.com/deployr/dotnet-rbroker-framework) Find them under the `examples` directory of each GitHub repository.
 Additional sample applications are also [available on GitHub.](http://github.com/deployr?query=example)

 ### Basic Building Blocks